kmadof/kmadof.github.io/about.md

 Hi!
 I'm **Krzysztof Madej** and on the internet I use nick **kmadof**.
 I'm a father, husband and .NET developer.

 Currently, I work in AXA as a dev lead and this is definitely the longest professional journey I've ever had.
 On daily basis, I struggle there with business and development challenges on a platform to sell insurances.
-On free time reading books, watching courses about DDD, F#, microservices, Azure, software design and architecture.
+On my free time I read books and watch courses about

+* DDD,
+* F#,
+* Azure,
+* software design and architecture,
+* team leading.